alexanderlarsen/Saneject/README.md

 In-between versions will likely work, but only the above are verified in automated tests.
 Unity 2023 releases are skipped since they are tech stream builds (not long-term supported), and Unity does not recommend them for production.

-## Limitations

-- Injecting plain C# objects (POCOs) directly into other objects is not supported due to Unity's serialization limits.
-Injection *into* serializable POCOs nested inside `MonoBehaviour` is supported.
-- Verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
-Other platforms remain untested.

-For trade-offs compared to runtime DI frameworks, see [Runtime DI vs Saneject](#runtime-di-vs-saneject).

-## Possible additions

-These are features that could be added if there's interest.

-- Asset binding by interface only, `BindAsset<IMyInterface>()`.
-Useful for injecting collections of different `ScriptableObject` that implement the same interface.

-## Future explorations

-These are research ideas and experiments that may or may not make it into Saneject.

-- Editor-time POCO injection via `[SerializeReference]`.
-- Project-wide "one click" injection: process all scenes and prefabs in one go.
-Difficult to get right but could be a power feature.
-- Circular dependency detection: Currently not possible because injection runs one scene or prefab at a time.
-A project-wide injection pass would enable it, and it could be configurable (ignore, warn, block).
-- Interface-aware object picker.
-Unity's built-in picker can't filter by interface, so this would require a fully custom object picker.
-A bit niche now that `[Inject]` fields are grayed out and not pickable, but it would make `[SerializeInterface]` feel more native if people want to use it without `[Inject]`.

 ## Credits